Estate Asset Investigation for Attorneys & Fiduciaries

 Investigation or Recovery Work

 We conduct the agreed work and keep the fiduciary informed of progress.
-Investigation engagements combine device examination with a targeted review of the individual's digital footprint.
+Investigation engagements combine device examination with a targeted review of the decedent’s digital and financial footprint — account records, property and public records, and unclaimed-property databases.
 Known asset access engagements work directly on the identified asset using targeted recovery methods.
 All device work uses hardware write blockers from the moment devices are received.

 04